Purpose & Vision

 The library emails users an online Satisfaction & Suggestions survey, asking for content suggestions.

-The library solicits content needs by participating in a variety of campus forums such as monthly faculty meetings, School meetings, new employee orientation, faculty orientation, among others.
+The library solicits content needs via email and by participating in a variety of campus forums such as faculty meetings, Schools of Learning meetings, new employee orientation, new faculty orientation, among others.

 - Usage Statistics

 Usage statistics are maintained for indications of content needs and satisfaction.

 The library issues the Association of Research Libraries’ LibQUAL+ survey on a periodic basis.
 The survey measures Information Control, a category focusing on users’ perceptions and satisfaction about library content.
 Included in the Information Control category are prompts related to satisfaction, perceived needs, and content related services.